ng-girls/todo-list-tutorial-french/class.md

 ### constructor

-Another method we haven't seen in the `todo-root` component is the constructor.
+Another method we haven't seen in the `app-root` component is the constructor.
 It is a method that is called by JavaScript when an instance of the class is created.
 Whatever is inside this method is used to create the instance.
 So it is called before `ngOnInit`.

 > A strong feature in Angular that uses the constructor is dependency injection.
 We'll get to that later on, when we'll start using services.